Abdullah-Liaqat/Express-Author-Submit-Form/README.md

 ## 🧐 Overview

-This application integrates Odoo’s eCommerce functionalities with NestJS through external APIs, utilizing Odoo ERP 18.0.
-The integration allows seamless management of key business operations, including product listings, order processing, and cart management, by tapping into Odoo’s robust eCommerce capabilities.
+This application integrates Odoo’s eCommerce functionalities with NestJS through external APIs, utilizing Odoo ERP.
+The integration allows seamless management of key business operations, including product listings, order processing, and cart management, by ####tapping into Odoo’s robust eCommerce capabilities.

 To secure sensitive operations, the application incorporates JWT (JSON Web Token) authentication.
 This ensures that only authorized users can access protected routes, such as adding products to the cart, viewing orders, and updating cart items, providing a secure environment for eCommerce transactions.